greenboxal/doggohub/doc/ci/yaml/README.md

 #### artifacts:when

-> Introduced in GitLab 8.9 and GitLab Runner v1.3.0.
+> Introduced in DoggoHub 8.9 and DoggoHub Runner v1.3.0.

 `artifacts:when` is used to upload artifacts on build failure or despite the failure.